guilhermeagostinelli/ball-thrower-server/README.md

 2. Download the project dependencies using `npm install`

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development purposes.
-See Building section for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your Raspberry Pi.

-### Running
-To create a simple HTTP server on port 3000, run `npm start`

 ### Building
-Just run
-    `npm run build`
+Just run `npm run build`

 After the process, the files will be moved from the source (`src`) folder to the distribution (`dist`) folder and you should have a production-ready version of this project.

+### Running
+To start the HTTP server on port 3000, run `npm start`

 ## Available endpoints